Město Albrechtice: Sights

-The landmark of the town square and the whole town is the Church of the Visitation of Our Lady.
+The main landmark of the town square and the whole town proper is the Church of the Visitation of Our Lady.
 It was built in the late Baroque style in 1747–1752 and replaced an older church from 1610, which was destroyed by the fire in 1746.
 Other sights on the town square include the Column of St. Anne from 1719 and the Empire style house No. 21 with well-preserved renaissance interior (cross vault) from the second half of the 16th century.

-The most important monument is the Linhartovy Castle in the eponymous village.
+The most important monument is the Linhartovy Castle, located in Linhartovy.
 It was built at the end of 16th century, converting the former fortress from the 14th century into a Renaissance mansion.
 The new owner, the Sedlnický of Choltice family, had rebuilt the castle to its present Baroque appearance in 1702, and a French-style park was founded.
 In the 19th century the park was converted into a nature landscape park.
-During the World War II the castle was damaged by a fire and in the following decades fell into disrepair.
-Today the castle is the town property, it is repaired and is open to public.
+During World War II, the castle was damaged by a fire and in the following decades fell into disrepair.
+Today the castle is the town property, it is reconstructed and is open to public.

 There are numerous folk architecture monuments in the town.
 The preserved folk architecture in Piskořov is protected as a village monument zone.
 In Hynčice there are many cottages from the 18th and 19th century and the church complex formed by the late Baroque Church of St. Nicholas from 1782, rectory, a chapel and a gate.

-On the Hraniční vrch Hill at 536 m by the Czech-Polish border there is a unique double observation tower.
+On the hill Hraniční vrch at 536 m by the Czech–Polish border there is a unique double observation tower.
 It was created in 2011 by connecting two unused antenna towers.

 In Hynčice is located a private gallery of sculptures of life-size dinosaurs, sculptures, fairy-tale creatures and animals, called Eldorádo.
 It was established in the 1950s and is sometimes called as the first "dinopark" in the Czech Republic.